 "Susanna and the Elders" by Peter Paul Rubens ‘Daughters of Eve’ by E.V.
-Wyler The Society July 3, 2017 News of Note, Poetry, Terrorism 1 Comment “Our Creator contritely comprehends that the ancient story of Genesis once retold through a patriarchal lens, has become women’s patient nemesis … Despite Eve’s fleeting transgressing, our Eternal Lord, lovingly present still deems the Daughters of Eve a blessing, rendering orders their harmers repent!
+Wyler The Society July 3, 2017 Poetry, Terrorism 1 Comment “Our Creator contritely comprehends that the ancient story of Genesis once retold through a patriarchal lens, has become women’s patient nemesis … Despite Eve’s fleeting transgressing, our Eternal Lord, lovingly present still deems the Daughters of Eve a blessing, rendering orders their harmers repent!
 Harsh is the shared punishment God shall pass upon misogynistic marauders for sadistic, wartime sins they amass raping and torturing wives and daughters … Let they who abuse women in God’s name live a lonely, celibate life of shame!”
 E. V. “Beth” Wyler grew up in Elmont, NY.
 At 43, she obtained her associate’s degree from Bergen Community College.
 She and her husband, Richard, share their empty Fair Lawn, NJ nest with 3 cats and a beta fish.
 Her oldest daughter is a biomedical engineer and her other two children are SUNY undergraduate students.
 E. V. Wyler’s poetry has been published in: The Storyteller, Feelings of the Heart, WestWard Quarterly, The Pink Chameleon, Nuthouse Magazine, The Rotary Dial, and on the website Poetry Soup.
 In addition, 3 accepted poems are pending publication in Vox Poetica.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) One Response Wilbur Dee Case July 8, 2017 Ms. Wyler’s English sonnet, “Daughters of Eve,” is a dense concoction of meters, abundant alliteration, and plush diction, reminiscent of Victorian poets Swinburne and Hopkins.
 In her fourteen lines of ten syllables each, she forcefully argues against the abuse of women.
 Throughout the poem, she mainly uses various pentameter lines; but in the final line of the octave, where she evinces the severity of the crime of which she speaks, she surprisingly utilizes a dactylic tetrameter, the ardour of which is echoed by the final defiant cry in the couplet.
 In her seething metrical mixture, I was surprised to find no iambic pentameter; indeed, the first lines of the opening quatrain are all trochees.
 Reply Leave a Reply to Wilbur Dee Case Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.